acpascal/wildonthefarm/content/pages/kitchen.md

       color: text-dark
       type: TitleBlock
     text: >+
-      To the Kitchen

-      I know the garden, and i love picking aromatic herbs and vegetables at all stages of their growth, just before cooking them, so, that all their fragrances exalt their freshness and vitality.
+      I know the garden, and I love picking aromatic herbs and vegetables at all stages of their growth, just before cooking them, so, that all their fragrances exalt their freshness and vitality.
 From rich and living soil flourish vegetables full of nutrients and vitality, herbs rich in